-A net can be declared with either a neutral, discrete or analog discipline, only digital blocks can drive a discrete net (drivers) and only analog blocks can contribute to a analog net (contributions).
+A net can be declared with either a discrete or analog discipline or no discipline (neutral interconnect), within the Veilog-AMS language only digital blocks and primitives can drive a discrete net (drivers) and only analog blocks can contribute to an analog net (contributions).
 A signal is a hierarchical collection of nets which, because of port connections, are contiguous.
 If all the nets which make up a signal are in the discrete domain, the signal is a digital signal.
 If all the nets which make up a signal are in the continuous domain, the signal is an analog signal.
 A signal which consists of nets from both domains is called a mixed-signal.